lumigo-io/lumigo-kubernetes-operator/README.md

 | `LumigoCannotUpdateInstrumentation` | `apps/v1.Deployment`, `apps/v1.DaemonSet`, `apps/v1.ReplicaSet`, `apps/v1.StatefulSet`, `batch/v1.CronJob` | If a Lumigo resources exists in the namespace, and the resource _should have_ the Lumigo instrumented updated as a result, but an error occurs |
 | `LumigoRemovedInstrumentation` | `apps/v1.Deployment`, `apps/v1.DaemonSet`, `apps/v1.ReplicaSet`, `apps/v1.StatefulSet`, `batch/v1.CronJob` | If a Lumigo resources is deleted from the namespace, and the resource has the Lumigo instrumented removed as a result |
 | `LumigoCannotRemoveInstrumentation` | `apps/v1.Deployment`, `apps/v1.DaemonSet`, `apps/v1.ReplicaSet`, `apps/v1.StatefulSet`, `batch/v1.CronJob` | If a Lumigo resources is deleted from the namespace, and the resource _should have_ the Lumigo instrumented removed as a result, but an error occurs |

+[^1]: The user experience of having to install [Cert Manager](https://cert-manager.io/docs/installation/) is unnecessarily complex, and Kustomize layers, while they may be fine for one's own applications, are simply unsound for a batteries-included, rapidly-evolving product like the Lumigo Kubernetes operator.
+Specifically, please expect your Kustomize layers to stop working with any release of the Lumigo Kubernetes operator.